LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

     return test_result
 ```

-Finally, we integrate the just completed `SlideDay`, `BuildModel` and `TestModel`, and complete a total of 72 calibration models.
-For each calibrated model, we compute MAE and MSE for training and testing data separately, and store all results in an `AllResult_DF` object.
+To wrap up, we bring together the `SlideDay`, `BuildModel`, and `TestModel` processes to complete all 72 calibration models.
+We calculate the MAE and MSE for both the training and testing data for each model and compile all these results into an `AllResult_DF` object for further analysis.

 ```python
 AllResult_list = []